Risk Factors and Prevention

 A controversial study shows that taking the pill increases the risk of developing cervical cancer by almost 50 percent.
 Here is what you need to know about the risk of cervical cancer from taking the pill.

 A 2007 from Merck says Gardasil is effective in older women, up to age 45.
 Learn more about the study and how it may affect you.

-Answer to a common question about whether the human papillomavirus (HPV) can be cured or not.
+The answer to a common question: is the human papillomavirus (HPV) curable, or not?